ziadasem/Customize-Linux-Image/all about toolchains/Toolchain/README.md

 ```bash
 sudo apt-get install autoconf automake bison bzip2 cmake  flex g++ gawk gcc gettext git gperf help2man libncurses5-dev libstdc++6 libtool libtool-bin make patch python3-dev rsync texinfo unzip wget xz-utils
 ```

+if you don't have the beaglebone black you can use the Qemu emulator

 ## 1- Introduction
  toolchain is a set of distinct software development tools that are linked (or chained) together by specific stages such as GCC, binutils, and glibc.
 Optionally, a toolchain may contain other tools such as a debugger or a compiler for a specific programming language, such as C++.<br>